DTU Compute B324

 Says the judges about the winning project.

-Compute B324 at the Technical University of Denmark (DTU) is an intense university learning environment for the Department of Applied Mathematics and Computer Science.
-Here, the university’s high ambitions merge with innovative architectural design solutions to create an active learning environment that establishes a strong sense of community.
+DTU Compute is an innovative, immersive learning environment for the Department of Applied Mathematics and Computer Science at the Technical University of Denmark (DTU).
+Here, the university’s high ambitions merge with innovative architectural solutions to create an active learning environment with a strong focus on community.
 The interior of the building is partially visible behind sandblasted, white, and transparent glass.
-The ground floor houses state-of-the-art classrooms, with offices and meeting rooms on the upper levels.
-The building is organized around eight towers.
-The towers are surrounded by an open environment with islands of specially designed study places made of ash wood.
-Flooded with daylight, all the rooms have soft acoustics, and beneath the sloping skylights, lightweight walkways pass between the tops of 22 evergreen trees that stimulate the indoor climate in this complex building.
-All the elements in this intense yet open facility have been organized to stimulate and support learning and scientific work.
+The ground floor houses advanced classrooms, while offices and meeting rooms are located on the upper levels.
+The building is organized around eight towers, surrounded by a large open environment with islands of specially designed study spaces.
+Flooded with daylight, all rooms have soft acoustics.
+Under the sloping skylights, lightweight walkways pass between the crowns of 22 evergreen trees, contributing to a healthy indoor climate in this complex building.
+All elements in this open facility are organized to stimulate scientific immersion and learning.
+The building’s interior is closely connected with the surrounding landscape, where oak trees grow around the campus.
+The trees also support the building’s green profile, as they produce oxygen for the environment and help ensure optimal indoor air quality.

 - Client